A Brief History of Web Mastering

 Section 2 --

-At the beginning, we all used pure ASCII text editors like Xywrite; word processors like WordPerfect wouldn't do.
+Back in late 1994, Netscape also created a job that had never existed before: the Web Master.
+There really wasn't any training for the job then, except to start making Web pages by hand, which people like me immediately did.
+In the beginning, we all used pure ASCII text editors like Xywrite; word processors like WordPerfect wouldn't do.
 The first generation of dedicated HTML editors were programs like Netscape Communicator (Netscape bundled its revolutionary browser with HTML page creation software), HotDog (a sweet shareware program from Australia which boasted simple color coding to reveal the HTML tags) and HoTMetaL (an awful commercial program from Canada that was thrilled by all sorts of rules, and I'm not talking <hr>).

 These programs were all focused on creating individual Web pages, and their Holy Grail was WYSIWYG ("what you see is what you get") display, meaning the ability to accurately depict the HTML pages you were coding as they would appear in a browser, which in those days meant one thing: Netscape Navigator.
 Without WYSIWYG, Web page authors were essentially flying blind, but none of the first generation HTML editors achieved anything more than approximate WYSIWYG, which was about as good as nothing at all.

 Then came the game changer.
 Appropriate fanfare please.
-In 1995, a small American startup called Vermeer released a program called FrontPage that was nothing short of brilliant.
-Just as Netscape was the first real Web browser, real Web mastering began with FrontPage.
+In 1995, a small American startup company called Vermeer released a program called FrontPage that was nothing short of brilliant.
+Just as Netscape was the first real graphic-enabled Web browser, real Web mastering began with FrontPage.